Balanced systems for $\mathrm{Hom}$: Balance systems and induced balanced pairs

-We also have similar results if we replace $\mathcal{DP}(R)$ and $\mathcal{DI}(R)$ by the classes of Gorenstein projective and Gorenstein injective modules over an Iwanaga Gorenstein ring (see \cite{EnJen00}), or by the classes of Gorenstein AC-projective and Gorenstein AC-injective modules over an AC-Gorenstein ring (see \cite{GillespieAC}) \end{enumerate} The previous classes of relative Gorenstein projective and injective modules also constitute sources of balance over arbitrary ring, as we will mention below in Example \ref{ex:finite_balanced_systems}. \end{example}
+\end{itemize} One particular example in which $(\mcGP_{\rm AC}(R),\mcGI_{\rm AC}(R))$ is a balanced pair occurs when $R$ is an AC-Gorenstein ring (see Gillespie's \cite[Def.
+4.1]{GillespieAC}).
+Over such rings, $\mcGP_{\rm AC}(R)^\perp$ and ${}^\perp\mcGI_{\rm AC}(R)$ coincide with the class of $R$-modules with finite absolutely clean dimension (or equivalently, finite level dimension \cite[Thm.
+4.2]{GillespieAC}), and so assertion (ii) holds. \end{enumerate} The previous classes of relative Gorenstein projective and injective modules also constitute sources of balance over arbitrary rings, but restricted to certain subcategories of $\Mod(R)$, as we will mention below in Example \ref{ex:finite_balanced_systems}. \end{example}

-Among the balanced systems considered in this work, we shall focus on a special type that we call \emph{finite}, in the sense that the induced balance for Hom is obtained over classes with finite relative left and right resolution dimensions. \\
+Among the balanced systems considered in this work, we shall focus on a special type that we call \emph{finite}, in the sense that the induced balance for Hom, in the sense of Proposition \ref{tripleKer-ex}, is obtained over classes with finite relative left and right resolution dimensions, instead of $\overline{\mathsf{L}}_\mcX(\mcX',\mcX'') \times \overline{\mathsf{R}}^{\mcY}(\mcY'',\mcY')$.

-\begin{definition} We shall say that two pairs $(\mcX,\omega)$ and $(\nu,\mcY)$ of classes of objects in $\mcA$ form a \textbf{finite balanced system}, denoted $[(\mcX,\omega);(\nu,\mcY)]$, provided that: \begin{enumerate} \item $\mcX$ is pointed and closed under extensions.
+\begin{definition} We shall say that two pairs $(\mcX,\omega)$ and $(\nu,\mcY)$ of classes of objects in $\mcA$ form a \textbf{finite balanced system}, denoted $[(\mcX,\omega);(\nu,\mcY)]$, provided that: \begin{enumerate} \item[$\mathsf{(fbs1)}$] $\mcX$ is pointed and closed under extensions.

-\item $\mcY$ is pointed and closed under extensions.
+\item[$\mathsf{(fbs2)}$] $\mcY$ is pointed and closed under extensions.

-\item $\omega$ is a relative cogenerator in $\mcX$ with $\id_{\mcX}(\omega) = 0$.
+\item[$\mathsf{(fbs3)}$] $\omega$ is a relative cogenerator in $\mcX$ with $\id_{\mcX}(\omega) = 0$.

-\item $\nu$ is a relative generator in $\mcY$ with $\pd_{\mcY}(\nu) = 0$.
+\item[$\mathsf{(fbs4)}$] $\nu$ is a relative generator in $\mcY$ with $\pd_{\mcY}(\nu) = 0$.